 Back at it again with another NYC neighborhood to eat your way through.
-We tackled Brooklyn as a whole, from Dumbo to Williamsburg and other popular spots, but now I take you a littler further south to the waterfront neighborhood of Red Hook.
+On to another borough – I take you to Brooklyn to tackle the waterfront neighborhood of Red Hook.

 The New York Times called Red Hook a “strange place for a day trip“, but even they couldn’t deny that this Brooklyn neighborhood is an excellent choice for feasting.
 So skip breakfast, hop the nearest subway, and spend a day eating and drinking your way through Red Hook.